zcattacz/PJON_wiki/Home.md

   bus.receive(1000);
 };
 ```
-On the receiver side we simply have to declare a receiver function will be called when a packet is received for the device.
+On the receiver side is declared a receiver function that is called when a packet for the device is received.
 In this case, the function checks if the received character is "B" and if so blinks the LED connected to pin 13.